davidski/VulnPryer/README.md

 - [Risk Based Security](https://vulndb.cyberriskanalytics.com/) (RBS)
   for providing the VulnDB product and for the support in getting this project off the ground.
-- [Risk I/O](https://www.risk.io/) for providing the inspiration on this project and their continued support of the community.
+- [Kenna Security](https://www.kennasecurity.com/) for providing the inspiration on this project and their continued support of the community.
-- [RedSeal](https://www.redsealnetworks.com) for providing the analysis platform for network security posture review and analysis.
+- [RedSeal](https://www.redseal.net) for providing the analysis platform for network security posture review and analysis.